ifeelsoalone/GnomeMusicRichPresence/README.md

 # GnomeMusicRichPresence
-Discord RPC for use on Linux
+Discord RPC for use on Linux.

 ## License
 GnomeMusicRichPresence is licensed under the [GPL-3.0 License](LICENSE.md).